 This means no cute Snapchats, no GIFs on Twitter or WhatsApp soundbites unless you are lucky enough to be constantly connected to Wi-Fi (which we all know is virtually impossible).

-Most smartphones are set to default settings when purchased but this may not always be the best settings for you.
-Your current settings could be optimized to use up your data surreptitiously without you even knowing.
+Most smartphones are set to default settings when purchased, but this may not always be the best settings for you.
+Your current settings could be optimized to chew through your data without you even knowing.

 If you are working with an iPhone, head to your settings and scroll to the ‘cellular’ section.
 Here you can see all your apps and which ones are draining your data.
-You might find there’s apps there you don’t even use so make sure you switch them off.
-This is especially important for the ‘photos’ app.
-By disallowing this app to use your data, you are ensuring that it only backs up to iCloud when you have a Wi-Fi connection.
+By disallowing apps to use your data, you are ensuring that it only backs up to iCloud when you have a Wi-Fi connection.

 Also on an iPhone, you can turn off Wi-Fi assist.
 This function automatically switches you to data when you have a dodgy internet connection.